Skip to content

 Yet connecting employees with purpose, strategy and values is the number one priority for IC teams around the world.
 We reckon a few dots need joining up!
 Here are six top tips from Saskia Jones – advice we first shared back in 2018 but which is clearly just as valuable today.

 We internal communicators all know the benefits of having a strategy plan.
-It allows us to manage resources more effectively and efficiently, better articulate our role to leadership, and rally our team together under common goals.
+An internal comms plan allows us to manage resources more effectively and efficiently, better articulate our role to leadership, and rally our team together under common goals.
 Without a plan, we can’t be sure we are aligned to the business, and delivering results.

 So how can we make time to formulate a winning internal comms strategy under the weight of endless other impromptu requests?
 The focus should be on keeping it simple and manageable.
 Here are six steps to help you get started…